oaubert/python-vlc/README.md

 To generate the vlc.py module and its documentation, for both the development version and the installed VLC version, use `make`.

+The Makefile tries to convert files from either `../../include/vlc` (i.e. if the code is placed as a `bindings/pyton` in the VLC source tree) or `/usr/include/vlc`.

 For running tests, use `make test`.
 Note that you need vlc installed because some tests require the libvlc's dynamic library to be present on the system.